jaogoy/starrocks/contrib/starrocks-python-client/docs/design/inspect.md

 For `AGGREGATE KEY` tables, the aggregate type of each column is not available in `information_schema`.
 The dialect discovers this information by parsing the `Type` field from the output of `SHOW FULL COLUMNS FROM <table>`.

-This parsed aggregate type is then passed into the constructor for the reflected `Column` object as a `starrocks_AGG_TYPE` keyword argument.
+This parsed aggregate type is then passed into the constructor for the reflected `Column` object as a `starrocks_agg_type` keyword argument.
 Because `Column` is also a `DialectKWArgs` object (like a `Table`), SQLAlchemy automatically normalizes this into the `column.dialect_options['starrocks']` dictionary, making it available for the `compare` process.

 ### Parsing DDL into Structured Objects